 Company information (for paid users’ invoice generation)

 While PRO users have the option of keeping their infographics private, Free users will have all published infographics to be viewable by anyone with the URL.
-Anyone is also able to re-use, cite with attribution to the original user and link where the infographic (created by a Free user) was found.
 For more information please refer to this article.

 Piktochart may collect user information related to page views, hours spent on Piktochart, traffic source, browser type, location, and IP address, as well as features used on Piktochart Magic app.
 This is in order to analyse user behaviour so we can make a better app.
 We may also receive certain information provided by your browser or mobile device, including: